EugenMayer/parted-auto-resize/README.md

 Save the script above as `resize.sh` and make it executable

     # resize the fourth partition to the maximum size, so /dev/sda4
-    # this is no the sandbox mode, so no changes are done
+    # this is the sandbox mode, so no changes are actually done - just previewed
     ./resize.sh /dev/sda 4

     # apply those changes